-Oscar said that Trudie is right.
-That we must have done something wrong and that we must learn much more.
+Oscar said that Trudie is right, that we must have done something wrong and that we must learn much more.
 I think he knew from the beginning how difficult it would be to take David de Villiers Graaff on when it comes to curing bacon.
 Oscar’s mind is fast.

-I reminded him that the spice trader said that if we really want to learn how it’s done, that we must get on the next steamship leaving the Cape for Copenhagen.
+I reminded him that the spice trader said that if we really want to learn how it’s done, we must get on the next steamer leaving the Cape for Copenhagen.
 We decided to get everybody who will support the dream together for a meeting at his house one evening.
 Then we will decide.

 The wind was in our faces and we had great dreams.
 I am learning how important those initial dreams are.
 It is like building up steam pressure before the engine starts to turn the big pistons on a steamship.
 If the pressure is not build up first, it will never be enough for the first “turn”.
-As soon as its turning, momentum takes over and the engine takes on a life of its own.
+As soon as it’s turning, momentum takes over and the engine takes on a life of its own.
 The initial dreams are the building up of pressure.